exonum/exonum-doc/src/get-started/java-binding.md

   article for more details.

 - **Time Oracle.**
-  Time oracle allows user services access the calendar time supplied by validator nodes to the blockchain.
+  Time oracle allows user services to access the calendar time supplied by validator nodes to the blockchain.

   See the [*Time Oracle*](../advanced/time.md) article for more details.